-Goals - vague aspirations for which we have inadequate planning or support
+Goals - vague aspirations for which we have inadequate planning or support ct ion: What are some of the ways you overpromise yourself? -

 Commitments - agreeing to do something we don't have time to do

 These are not the kind of challenges you want to be creating in your life!
 When you stop setting yourself up to fail, you'll reclaim the energy to tackle the callings you were born to answer.